tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/.NET SDK/对象操作/上传与复制对象_intl_en.md

 ### Uploading an object using simple upload

 #### API description

 This API is used to upload an object to a specified bucket.
 This operation requires the requester to have WRITE permission for the bucket and can upload a file of up to 5 GB in size.
-For larger files, please use [multipart upload](#.E5.88.86.E5.9D.97.E6.93.8D.E4.BD.9C) or [advanced APIs](#.E9.AB.98.E7.BA.A7.E6.8E.A5.E5.8F.A3.EF.BC.88.E6.8E.A8.E8.8D.90.EF.BC.89).
+To upload larger objects, please use [Multipart Upload](#.E5.88.86.E5.9D.97.E6.93.8D.E4.BD.9C) or [the advanced upload API](#.E9.AB.98.E7.BA.A7.E6.8E.A5.E5.8F.A3.EF.BC.88.E6.8E.A8.E8.8D.90.EF.BC.89).

 > !
 > 1. The Key (file name) cannot end with `/`; otherwise, it will be identified as a folder.